Skip to main content

 Outlook primarily uses TLS for transit encryption and can use S/MIME for end-to-end encryption with a digital certificate.

-What Is the Difference Between AES and RSA?
+What Is the Difference Between Aes and Rsa?

 AES is symmetric encryption, using one key for both encryption and decryption, while RSA is asymmetric, using a public-private key pair for secure communication.